Stop Sharing Motivational Quotes on Social Media

-The probability of you receiving engagement on this format sharing quotes is about 10X had you left the story out all together.
+The probability of you receiving engagement on this format sharing quotes is about 10X had you left the story together.

 What are the quotes saying about you?

-For example, if you are sharing what you perceive as an uplifting quote and someone else reads it as sad or someone who is hurting — this unfortunately can hurt your message and your brand.
+For example, if you are sharing what you perceive as an uplifting quote and someone else reads it as sad or someone who is hurting — this, unfortunately, can damage your message and your brand.

-However, when you implement the strategy shared above, you are delivering the ‘explanation’ by default.
+However, when you implement the abovementioned strategy, you deliver the ‘explanation’ by default.
 This is incredibly important to keep in mind when you are sharing or posting content.

-Side Note: it is ALWAYS better to upload organic content to your page than sharing from another.
-This doesn’t mean you don’t give credit where this is possible, but go the extra mile and recreate it on your own imagery.
+Side Note: it is ALWAYS better to upload organic content to your page than to share from another.
+This doesn’t mean you don’t give credit where this is possible, but go the extra mile and recreate it on your imagery.

-In addition, because so many quotes have evolved into memes always make sure what you are sharing aligns with your brand.
-This may seem like an obvious thing but you would be surprised how much content I come across every day that leaves me asking myself ‘what does that have to do with their brand?‘.
+In addition, because so many quotes have evolved into memes, ensure that what you share aligns with your brand.
+This may seem obvious, but you would be surprised how much content I come across every day that leaves me asking myself, ‘what does that have to do with their brand?‘.

 Where are quotes most effective?

-There really is no right or wrong answer to this if you have followed the suggestions in the first 3 topic areas.
+If you have followed the suggestions in the first three topic areas, there is no right or wrong answer.
 Quotes can be super helpful in reaching your audience on different levels.
-However, make sure that you are giving people more than a one liner a few times a week and calling that your content strategy.
+However, make sure that you give people more than a one-liner a few times a week and call that your content strategy.

 Generally, quotes make great filler content when you have packed a ton of value into the rest of the week/month.
-And if you are using them as a primary in your strategies that just make sure you have answered the who, what, when, where, why and how (I appreciate the 5 W’s and the H may not apply to EACH post, but a great habit to start is asking yourself with each post).
+And if you are using them as a primary in your strategies, make sure you have answered the who, what, when, where, why and how (I appreciate the 5 W’s and the H may not apply to EACH post, but a great habit of starting is asking yourself with each post).